-After the Annual General Meeting 21 April 2021, the nomination committee had the following members:
+After the Annual General Meeting 27 April 2022, the nomination committee had the following members:

-- Ola Wessel-Aas, chairperson elected until the Annual General Meeting in 2022 - Ole Petter Kjerkreit, elected until the Annual General Meeting in 2022 - The committee's members Ola Wessel-Aas and Ole Petter Kjerkreit are independent of the Kitron's management and the Board
+- Ole Petter Kjerkreit, chairperson elected until the Annual General Meeting in 2023 - Christian Jebsen, elected until the Annual General Meeting in 2023 - The committee's member Ole Petter Kjerkreit is independent of the Kitron's management and the Board.
+Christian Jebsen was until the Annual General Meeting 2022 a shareholder-elected member of the Kitron ASA board.